MVPavan/mvpavan.github.io/content/Programming/Mojo/Notes/Basics.md

 - `print(list_a)` will not work, we can only print individual elements of list if they are `stringable` type

 #### Dict
+- Dict key must conform to `KeyElement` trait, value must conform to `Copyable` trait
+- Dict iterators all yield references which are copied to declared name by default, we can use `ref` to avoid copy, but its a unmeasurable micro-optimization, but is useful with types that aren't `Copyable`.

 ## Variables